 Step 4.
 Develop topic sentences for your body paragraphs.
 This is where you bring your plan to implementation.
 Now that you know how many body paragraphs you are going to have in your essay, you should furnish topic sentences for all of them.
 These topic sentences should be directly related to the thesis statement you have developed in the beginning.
 They will serve as a skeleton of your expository essay upon which you will be putting some muscles.

 Step 5.
 Write the body paragraphs.
 Now is the time to put some muscles on the skeleton.
 You can write your body paragraphs describing your idea or concept following the development method selected and backing it all up with evidence.
 Keep in mind that each paragraph should develop the support for your paragraph’s topic sentence.

 Step 6.
 Develop your introduction.
 Although it may seem like the introduction writing belongs to the earlier stages, it is not so.
 It is much easier to work on the introduction when you have composed the main body of your expository essay.
 It is important to have your thesis statement within this section as well as to include an engaging opening to gain the readers’ interest.

-Knowing how to write an expository essay is all good but in order to put all of the aforementioned thoughts to practice, it takes time and experience.
-Don’t get upset if something doesn’t work out you planned.
+Knowing how to write an expository essay is all good but putting all of the aforementioned thoughts to practice, takes time and experience.
+Don’t get upset if something doesn’t work out as you planned.
 Providing a comprehensive description isn’t easy as it requires staying away from your personal opinions and evaluations.
-This is something that is very difficult to do.
+This is very difficult to do.
 But practice makes it all possible.
 Besides, following the guide above will be a good head start for those undertaking to write an expository essay.